ehn-dcc-development/hcert-testdata/hcert_spec.md

 ### The Health Certificate Claim

 The Health Certificate (**hcert**) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information, which has been encoded and serialised using CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
+Several EHCs MAY exist under the same claim, according to the ([metadata schema](https://github.com/kirei/hcert/blob/main/hcert_schema.yaml)).

 The Claim Key to be used to identify this claim is yet to be determined.

 Strings in the JSON object SHOULD be NFC normalised according to the Unicode standard.
 Decoding applications SHOULD however be permissive and robust in these aspects, and acceptance of any reasonable type conversion is strongly encouraged.
 If unnormalised data is found during decoding, or in subsequent comparison function, implementations SHOULD behave as if the input is normalised to NFC.